hpi-swa-lab/godot-pronto/README.md

 * Editing
   * You can define a condition for the connection to trigger by entering a Godot expression in condition field.
 You may refer to `from` and `to` in the expression.
   * You can use the <kbd>+</kbd> icon in the header of the connection editor to add references to further nodes by specifying a node path relative to the `from` node.
 You can use these nodes in any statement, argument, or condition expression using `ref0`, `ref1`, etc. You can right-click these variables in the connection header to edit their path or remove them.
-  * You can disable a connection by unticking the checkbox in the top-right or in its context menu.
+  * You can disable a connection by unchecking the checkbox in the top-right or in its context menu.
   * You can also pin a connection editor so that it remains in the scene after saving them.
 You can click and drag editors in the scene as well.
 You can drag the handles at the bottom right of each text field to resize the editor.
   * You can press the "open script" button next to any code expression to edit it in a full-screen Godot tab which provides you better syntax highlighting and autocompletion.
 * Reordering